In this article we’re looking at Rosineer heat press machines for producing rosin.

 So this is a good machine to play around with.
 It perhaps doesn’t achieve quite the same yields as a pneumatic press, but it is simple and easy to use, and is not going to cost you nearly as much.

 I’d say the number one negative of this machine is the time and effort it takes to shift the lower platen.
-It’s not as easy as 1, 2, 3.
-It’s more like 1, 2, 3, 4, 5.

 The RNR-PV1 is Rosineer’s first pneumatic press.
 This machine is similar in many ways to the RNR-MV1 above, except it is pneumatic.